0xckruger/cex-streamer/README.md

 `
 docker-compose up -d
 `
-to start a Redis instance through Docker (make sure you have Docker installed).
+in cex-streamer to start a Redis instance through Docker (make sure you have Docker installed).

 `
-cargo run -- -c ./config.json
+cargo run -p cex-streamer -- -c ./config.json
 `
 to start the program.